Yulab-ZJU/MATLAB-Utils/README.md

 ​	`mu.shiftmatrix` Shifts a 2-D matrix by [Nlr, Nud] and pad with specified method.

+​	`mu.slicedata` Returns sliced A(:,...,idx,...,:) at specified dimension.

 #### 2.4 string/char

 ​	\*`mu.getabspath` Gets absolute path from relative path of a folder or file.